 Join us for some writing exercise or enjoy the ambience of the library.
 The centre conducts four, annual writing competitions: The Peter Cowan 600 Short Story Competition, the Trudy Graham-Julie Lewis Literary Award for Prose, the Patron’s Prize for Poets, and the Glen Phillips Poetry Prize.
 Peter Cowan Writers’ Centre Inc. also holds regular member meetings, conducts an annual writing retreat that is facilitated by our annual Writer in Residence (2015 is Susan Midalia), provides specialist writing workshops in memoir, prose, poetry, publishing and social media; and offers regular creative writing and editing sessions for its members and the wider writing community.

-- The 2015 Glen Phillips’ Poetry Prize is open.
-The competition has an open theme and entrants may submit poetry up to a maximum of 50 lines.
+- The competition has an open theme and entrants may submit poetry up to a maximum of 50 lines.
 Entries must also be unpublished and not have received any previous awards or recognition in any other competition.
-The competition also caters for youth with the ‘Judge’s Encouragement Award ...
+The competition also caters for youth with the ‘Judge’s Encouragement Award for Youth’ for young poets aged from 12-18 ...
 Read more...Read More »